UNITN-KDI-2020/kdi-fhir/documentation/code documentation/README.md

-Documentation regarding the code produed in the "code" folder of the current repository.
+Code documentation can be found in the code folder.